Projects 2023

 Robots are used in Earth and planetary science missions as mobile sensor suites, taking low-level commands from humans to execute the navigation, sensing and sampling, while human experts bear the full burden of integrating and interpreting data for future data collection decision making.
 The goal of this NASA-funded project is to develop new human-robot teaming workflows that allow robots to take on increased responsibility in collaborative exploration decision making, thereby freeing up the expert to engage in the type of abstract hypothetical thinking that the human mind excels at.

 The REU student(s) will help with user studies evaluating how scientists respond to suggestions from a robot about where to collect data next.
 There will be opportunity to conduct studies in simulation and during a planetary analogue science mission on Mt.
-Hood in August 2023.
+Hood during the summer.